opentensor/TensorWiki/content/validating/validating.md

 ---
 title: Validating
 ---
-Network validation is thus open to participants who have [registered](../subnetworks/registration) a UID on any subnetwork **and** who have enough TAO staked on their hotkey to be considered a [top 128 validator](../validating/validator-permit).
+Network validation is open to participants who have [registered](../subnetworks/registration) a UID on any subnetwork **and** who have enough TAO staked on their hotkey to be considered a [top 128 validator](../validating/validator-permit).

 # Staking TAO

 Attaching TAO on your validator can be achieved in two ways.

 1. By staking TAO to your miners directly.
 ```bash dark
 # Stake funds to your hotkey account within the bittensor incentive mechanism.